Kriesse/urbanraum/_classes/the_poetic_body.md

 description_en: |

-  Back from christimas holidays on January, 11th!
+  No class on thursday, march, 8th.

   Poetry in motion.
   The body takes us into journeys.
 Together or alone.
   Considering dance and movement as verses from a poem.